Did He Make the Putt?

 “Did he make the putt?”

 The video you are about to enter is reflective of the simplicity of Utopia.
 We purposely juxtaposed this home made video against the majesty of the movie to give you a sense of entering this simple sacred cemetery in Utopia, Texas, a place of buried lies as you will come to find out.
-The material that Dr. Cook is reading is Chapter 1 of the sequel, a sneak preview of things to come...
+The material that Dr. Cook is reading is chapter 1 of the sequel, Johnny's U.S. Open: Golf's Sacred Journey 2.
+It is a sneak preview of the continuing sacred journey.
+The sequel in its entirety is available on this web site.
+Come join us on this unfolding adventure.

 In the book, Golf's Sacred Journey, a mentor and coach named Johnny teaches a golf professional powerful lessons about unleashing his true potential as a player and as a human being.
 Using many settings on and off the course at Utopia, he shares the secrets of a lifetime.